Milici-Ilie/instagram/readme2.md

     ## ✅XI. -Completing the SIGN IN page
               -How to create the SIGN IN with google

-> How to fit an IMG with Tailwind CSS: 'object-cover'
+> How to fit an IMG with Tailwind CSS: 'object-cover'.

 [PAGES/API/AUTH/(...nextauth).js]/[PAGES/API/AUTH/signin.js]